freemocap/2025-nsf-pose/docs/notes/key-words-and-phrases-from-foa.md

   - is the product robust,
   - is there a community of users,
   - is there a community of developers
-- Must provide a detailed **project plan to support community drvien distributed development and deplolyment of successful open source tools in *operational environments***
+- Must provide a detailed **project plan to support community drvien distributed development and deplolyment of successful open source tools in *operational environments***, must include:
+  - Community Outreach Plan